Doichain/dapp/README.md

     + ``customer_number`` - Recipient customer number
     + ``data_json`` - JSON string with recipient/SOI data

+## Explanation

+Some explanations for the mailid system

+### NameId

+The nameId is a 256-bit, ECDSA valid, number represanted as a 32 byte (64 characters) string (Same as every Bitcoin privateKey).
+See also: https://en.bitcoin.it/wiki/Private_key

 ## Useful meteor database calls
 * Add test SOI to db: